 The Act does not apply to…

-There are other laws that also apply to landlord-tenant situations, including fire regulations, housing standards and human rights laws.
-In addition to the rights and duties set out by the law, landlords and tenants are free to negotiate additional terms of their rental agreements.
+There are other laws that also apply to rented homes.
+These include fire regulations, housing standards and human rights laws.
+Landlords and tenants can also add other terms they agree on to their rental agreements.